narc0tiq/ccChatBox/resources/common/README.md

-**ccChatBox** is a [Minecraft](http://minecraft.net) addon for [ComputerCraft](http://computercraft.info/) that adds a "peripheral" block which allows CC computers to interact with server-wide chat.
+**ccChatBox** is a [Minecraft](http://minecraft.net) addon for [ComputerCraft](http://computercraft.info/) that adds a peripheral block which allows CC computers to interact with server-wide chat.